-5G/NR - Synchronization Home : www.sharetechnote.com
+5G/NR - Synchronization

 I think the most steps in any wireless system (especially high end wireless system like Cellular communication system) is Synchronization.
 However, in terms of troubleshooting this step would be one of the trickest part.
 If you just take outside looking of the device or of Basestation, you would not get any clue on what got wrong in this step.
 Also, most of device (UE) log or Base station log, you would not see much detailed information about this step.
 You may only see 'Pass / Fail' print out in the log.
 Even when you find a specific log that print out some further details of this process, in most case those information would be printed out as a series of mysterious numbers.
-If you do not have specific information of the specific algorithm used for the synchronization process of the specific device, it would be almost impossible to interpret the information in the log.
+If you do not have the detailed understandings of the algorithm used for the synchronization process of the specific device, it would be almost impossible to interpret those information in the log.
 Usually this is the area of lower layer DSP engineer or FPGA engineer.
 However, it would be helpful if you have at least general understanding on how Synchronization process works and overall design concept of this process.

 Following is overall sequence of the Initial Access for most of cellular system with the focus on Synchronization process.
 Technically, step (1), (2), (3) can all be regarded as synchronization step.
 But when we just say "Synchronization", it usually mean Downlink Synchronization as indicated in step (1), (2).
 Of course, Uplink Synchronization is very important as well, but usually the uplink process (step (3)) is regarded as part of RACH process and normall treated under "RACH Procedure" or "Initial Access" process.